 Action: TSAG is invited to use this document to aid the discussion of contribution C95.

+Revision 1 of this TD is the result of the discussion in the RG-WM session held on Tuesday 30 July 2024.

 Excerpt of Recommendation ITU-T A.8: